alvinhuhhh/rmbr/README.md

 # Rmbr

-Rmbr is a fullstack todo app, because every developer needs to make a todo app.
+Rmbr is a fullstack todo app based on the MERN stack.

 ## Key features